 Derivatives not designated as hedging instruments consist of forward and option contracts used to hedge re-measurement of foreign currency denominated monetary assets and liabilities primarily for intercompany transactions, receivables from customers, and payables to third parties.
 Changes in exchange rates between the Company's subsidiaries' functional currencies and the currencies in which these assets and liabilities are denominated can create fluctuations in the Company's reported consolidated financial position, results of operations and cash flows.
-As of April 2, 2017, to hedge balance sheet exposure, the Company held options contracts and forward contracts with an aggregate notional value of \$17.4 million and \$32.3 million, respectively.
-The maturity dates of these contracts range from April 2017 to September 2017.
-As of January 1, 2017, to hedge balance sheet exposure, the Company held option contracts and forward contracts with an aggregate notional value of \$11.0 million and \$42.9 million, respectively.
+As of October 1, 2017, to hedge balance sheet exposure, the Company held forward contracts with an aggregate notional value of \$0.6 million.
+The maturity dates of these contracts range from October 2, 2017 to January 4, 2018.
+As of January 1, 2017, to hedge balance sheet exposure, the Company held option contracts and forward contracts with aggregate notional values of \$11.0 million and \$42.9 million, respectively.
 The maturity dates of these contracts ranged from January 2017 to June 2017.